Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Water has little seasonal fluctuation in temperature

-Liquid water forms as the compressed air cools and this moisture is then captured and removed by the moisture separator and drain valve.
+Liquid water forms as the compressed air cool and this moisture is then captured and removed by the moisture separator and drain valve.

 How to Size an Aftercooler